High Society Reinvents Caste Discrimination

 Housing societies, with multiple high-rise buildings are a microcosm of the city itself, where people of disparate upbringing and outlook co-exist in close proximity, their interactions involving a delicate blend of co-operation and conflict.
 It is in this rich and complex social environment, that Nisha a science teacher and amateur sleuth, usually tackles mysteries by peeling away layers of social prejudice to uncover startling truths.

-Tags: discrimination, social, prejudice, women, contemporary, values
+Tags: social, discrimination, prejudice, women, contemporary, values